-Envision your Event
+Envision Your Event

 “Once you narrow down the type of music you are looking for it is important to hire someone with great experience and knowledge with that particular kind of music.
 For example, when hiring a soloist for a wedding, you should find out if the soloist is familiar with the type of ceremony you are having, get a feel for their general expertise and personality, and inquire as to what selection of music they offer.
 When planning any event, you should feel comfortable that the soloist you choose will be able to capture the mood you want.”

 Get the Specifics

-Jennifer Corday, acoustic guitarist (Long Beach, California) suggests some questions to ask any potential soloist.
+Jennifer Corday, an acoustic guitarist (Long Beach, California) suggests some questions to ask any potential soloist.
 They will help you get a better understanding of their act and abilities:

 Consider the Details